AUKEY Launches its First 20W Power Delivery Wall Charger

 Product Specifications:

-Omnia Nano 20W PD Wall Charger
+Omnia Mini 20W PD Wall Charger

 - Model: PA-B1